-$$s = \frac{1}{2} \sum{i} \left[ 1 + \cos(\phi_i - \psi_i) \right]$$ where the $\phi_i$ and $\psi$ values and the instantaneous values for the TORSION angles of interest.
+$$s = \frac{1}{2} \sum{i} [1 + \cos(\phi_i - \psi_i)]$$

+where the φ_i and ψ values and the instantaneous values for the TORSION angles of interest.

-ATOMS the atoms involved in each of the collective variables you wish to calculate.
-Keywords like ATOMS1, ATOMS2, ATOMS3, should be listed and one CV will be calculated for each ATOM keyword you specify (all ATOM keywords should define the same number of atoms).
+the atoms involved in each of the collective variables you wish to calculate.
+Keywords like ATOM \leftrightarrow S1, ATOMS2, ATOMS3, should be listed and one CV will be calculated for each ATOM keyword you specify (all ATOM keywords should define the same number of atoms).
 The eventual number of quantities calculated by this action will depend on what functions of the distribution you choose to calculate.
-You can of the distribution you choose to calculate.
 You can use multiple instances of this keyword i.e. ATOMS1, ATOMS2, ATOMS3

-NUMERICAL_DERIVATIVES ( default=off ) calculate the derivatives for these quantities numerically NOPBC ( default=off ) ignore the periodic boundary conditions when calculating distances SERIAL ( default=off ) do the calculation in serial.
-Do not parallelize LOWMEM ( default=off ) lower the memory requirements VERBOSE ( default=off ) write a more detailed output TOL this keyword can be used to speed up your calculation.
-When accumulating sums in which the individual terms are numbers inbetween zero and one it is assumed that terms less than a certain tolerance make only a small contribution to the sum.
-They can thus be safely ignored as can the the derivatives wrt these small quantities.
+NUMERICAL_DERIVATIVES (default=off) calculate the derivatives for these quantities numerically NOPBC (default=off) ignore the periodic boundary conditions when calculating dis- tances SERIAL (default=off) do the calculation in serial.
+Do not parallelize LOWMEM (default=off) lower the memory requirements TIMINGS (default=off) output information on the timings of the various parts of the cal- culation